- Ages and Stages (19)

 Avoiding Favoritism During the Holidays

-Nothing can ruin the holidays like perceived favoritism.
-Dividing up holiday time and choosing gifts are two areas where feelings can be hurt and the charge of favoritism can be made, unless diplomacy is exercised.
-Good communication among family members is key.
+Dividing up holiday time and choosing gifts are two areas where feelings can be hurt and the charge of favoritism can be made.
+Good communication is key.

 5 Grandparenting Myths That Need Debunking